Vauff/Maunz-Discord/README.md

 `*map <mapname>` - Gives you information on a specific map such as last time played

-`*minecraft <uuid/username>` - Gives you full information about any Minecraft account
+`/minecraft <account>` - Gives you full information about a Minecraft account

 `*notify list [page]` - Lists your current map notifications